 My son is not my clone.
 I don’t want my son to be another me.
 I want him to be him.
 He deserves to have his own point of view and be heard.
 He also needs to have that independence of thought channelled so that he knows how to speak up and both give and receive respect.

 It’s hard, isn’t it, raising a child?
-Not because it’s something about, because it’s not; it’s hard because you want your child or children to be the best they can be, whilst also knowing how to treat people and how to expect to be treated back.
-As a parent, you’re their first – but not only – role model; you have to show them the right way to act, even when you get things wrong yourself.
+You want your child or children to be the best they can be, whilst also knowing how to treat people and how to expect to be treated back.
+As a parent, you’re a primary role model; you have to show them the right way to act, even when you get things wrong yourself.

 I am passionate about talking to each other; treating my son as a human being, because that’s what he is.
 He’s not my follower who will do and like what I do and like all the time; he needs to learn how to be truthful, courteous, and be respectful.
 He also needs to learn how to deserve respect, ask for fair treatment, and be listened to – and as his parent, that’s down to me to guide him.